dynamsoft-docs/document-viewer-docs/api/class/captureviewer.md

 ##### click

 Triggered when click in the viewer's viewing area.
+On mobile device, triggered when tap in the viewer's viewing area.

 ##### dblclick